 Lambs on Green Hill is an English Country Dance.
-It was devised by Dan Seppeler in 2011.
+It was devised by Dan Seppeler (website) in 2011.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 The deviser provides two notes: